daahlia/pet-store-web-ui-automation/README.md

 - npx codeceptjs run --reporter mochawesome
 4. The action taken at step 3, will generate a mochawesome report and save it under output folder

-## Issues

-## Observed the following issues, while performing testing
+# Observed the following issues, while performing testing

 Issue 1 - User registration fails and system generates 500 - Internal server error, when any of the available field values are not entered.